stuporglue/fastback/README.md

 * Don't collapse exif tags
 * Prettier pwa offline page and more testing of pwa offline page.
 * Make colors customizable
+* Generate web-friendly videos so any video can be watched

 Disclaimers and Design Decisions
 --------------------------------